perfectsense/brightspot-cms/docs/getting-started/install/backend-manual.rst

+..
+Merged with content from Ryan's development.rst.
+Dev may prefer to call this "Development Installation".
+If that's the case, does that mean that the quick install is not a development install?

 =======================================
-Backend: Manual Setup
+Manual Installation
 =======================================

-Backend development requires that you use Maven to build and package the Brightspot platform into a WAR and deploy it.
-This setup procedure requires that you manually install and configure the software prerequisites, and deploy the Brightspot WAR file in the Tomcat application server.
+This procedure requires that you manually install and configure the software prerequisites, use Maven to build and package the Brightspot platform into a WAR, and deploy it in the Tomcat application server.

 **Prerequisites**